sjbennett123/polarlarp/content/camps/racoon_creek_state_park_camp_1.md

 PCs allowed on site at 5 pm

-**Q: Are there any hotels nearby?**
-A: There are several hotels located just beyond the Pennsylvania boarder in Weirton, WV, which is less than 20 minutes from the camp site.
-The hotels include Holiday Inn, Comfort Inn, and Fairfield Inn & Suites.

 **Q: Where can I get food or other supplies off-site?**
-A: Also located in Weirton, WV are a variety of restaurants and stores, including McDonalds, Wendy's, Sheetz and Eat N' Park (local chain open 24/7).

 There is also a 24 hour Walmart for anyone needed last minute supplies.

 **Q: Where is the closest hospital if there is an emergency?**
 A: The Weirton Medical Center is located less than 20 minutes away.
 The award-winning University of Pittsburgh Medical Center (UPMC) is located about 1 hour from the camp site.